akhenakh/selfhostmap/README.md

 ![amap](/img/example.jpg)

 pmtiles can be served directly using HTTP range queries, but requires some additional js.
 This solution aims at exposing the traditional MVT tiles /z/x/y format leveraging Caddy and a pmtiles plugin.

+Styles and assets to display a map are embedded using [osm-liberty](https://maputnik.github.io/osm-liberty/), but any styles can be loaded.

-It can serve local files, over HTTP or s3 storage.
+It can serve local pmfiles, over HTTP or s3 storage.

 ## Serve your map